 To mark the 2016 centenary of conscription, Clive Barrett, Chair of the Peace Museum, Bradford, gave a vivid presentation about the COs, with a choir performing some of the stirring songs that inspired them.

 For three months in 2015 an exhibition at the Bruce Castle Museum, in Tottenham, curated by Peace Pledge Union and Haringey Archives, told the story of COs from Haringey.
-You can see our Annual Report 2016 and Annual Report 2017 .
-There is also a Picture Gallery which we are assembling to show our activities as they develop.
+You can see our Annual Report 2016 , Annual Report 2017 and 2018 Annual Report from here.
+There are also photographs in a Picture Gallery and at https://conscientiousobjectionremembered.wordpress.com/gallery/ which show some of our activities.

 A page on Conscientious Objection leads to a series of posts describing the extent of conscientious objection in England and the districts of north London during the First World War.
 There is also a Select Bibliography for further reading.